openmeteo/pthelma/doc/loggertodb.rst

    temperature, mm or inch for rain and evapotranspiration, m/s or mph for wind speed, hPa or inch Hg for pressure, centibar or cm (of water) for matric potential.
 The defaults are C, mm, m/s, hPa, centibar.

+outsideTemp, hiOutsideTemp, etc.
+   Only for wdat5 format; see its description below.

 SUPPORTED FORMATS
 =================